DennisOSRM/hms-mqtt-publisher/README.md

 # hms-mqtt-publisher

-This tool fetches the current telemetry information from the HMS-XXXXW-T2 series of micro-inverters and publishes the information in JSON format to an MQTT broker.
+This tool fetches the current telemetry information from the HMS-XXXXW-T2 series of micro-inverters and publishes the information into an MQTT broker.
 Please note that it doesn’t implement a DTU, but pulls the information off the internal DTU of these inverters.

 ### How to run
 The tool is distributed as source only — for now.
 You’ll have to download, compile and run it yourself.